Code-with-zaini/Data-Wrangling-sets/README.md

 ## 📌 Notes
 - Car dataset is analyzed in `Car Data_Analysis.ipynb` and cleaned version is stored in `cleaned dataset.csv`.
-- Laptop dataset is analyzed in `Laptop Data_Analysis.ipynb`, original data is in `Laptop_DataSet.csv`, and cleaned version is also stored in `cleaned dataset.csv`.
+- Laptop dataset is analyzed in `Laptop Data_Analysis.ipynb`, and cleaned version is also stored in `cleaned dataset.csv`.
 - This work is part of my **Data Science coursework on Coursera**.